All Episodes

 After having listened to the speech, I felt bad for this young, bright, articulate president who wants to do the right thing, but made commitments during his campaign that he was going into Afghanistan.

-He was going to get Osama bin Laden, and now he's backed against the wall with a strategy that I think has no end.
+And now he's backed against the wall with a strategy that I think has no end.

 It doesn't really resonate for me.

-I guess they're gonna be fighting in Pakistan and Afghanistan, Al Qaeda and Taliban, and where does it end?
+I guess they're going to be fighting in Pakistan and Afghanistan, Al-Qaeda and Taliban.

 And what do we do?

-We have to kill all of the Taliban, and we're going to try and transition that government into a democracy.
+We have to kill all of the Taliban and we're going to try and transition that government into a democracy.

 I don't get it.